-Parameters Ifn1 and Ifn2 are required; all others are optional.
+Parameters lfn1 and lfn2 are required; all others are optional.
 All parameters are order dependent.

-- lfn1, lfn2 Names of files to be compared, 1-7 letters or digits beginning with a letter. - n Number (decimal) of system-logical-records of level lev or higher in lfn1 to be compared to lfn2.
-Default is 1.

-lev Record level number (octal).
-Default is 0.

-- Number (decimal) of non-matching word pairs to be written to the OUTPUT file for each non-matching record.
-Default is 0. - r

-Number (decimal) of non-matching records to be processed during the comparison.
+- lfn; Name of file to be compared, 1-7 letters or digits beginning with a letter. - n Number (decimal) of system-logical-records of level lev or higher in lfn_1 , to be compared to lfn_2 .
+Default is 1. - lev Record level number (octal).
+Default is 0. - e Number (decimal) of non-matching word pairs to be written to the OUTPUT file for each non-matching record.
+Default is 0. - r Number (decimal) of non-matching records to be processed during the comparison.
 Included in non-matching record OUTPUT file if the e parameter is given.
 Default is 30000.